jruillier/smartconstraints/README.md

 - ❌ You repeat yourself
 - ❌ If your constraintes have to change, your Entity and your DTO can become out of sync if you forget to update one of them

+Alternatively, you could write by hand a composed contraint annotation.
+[That's what SmartConstraints does for you automatically.](#under-the-hood)

 ### With SmartConstraints

 You could simply write: